 As an adoptive parent I’m always keeping an eye out for children’s books that are out there which resonate with our own son’s adoption story.
-There aren’t a lot out there.
-Until the other day I had only one children’s book on adoption on my bookshelf, which is a decent one, but because it gets a bit specific in the details in the story of what happened on the night of one particular adopted child’s birth, it doesn’t quite capture our story the way I’d like.
-Individuals’ stories vary tremendously not only in the specific details of each person’s adoption but also in the type of adoption that took place (example: international vs. domestic vs. foster care) which differ from each other vastly.
-Finding a good children’s book for an adopted child is not an easy task.
+Because adoption stories can vary from each other tremendously there aren’t a lot out there that resonate with each family’s story.
+Until the other day I had only one children’s book on adoption on my bookshelf, which is a decent one, but again, because it gets specific in the details in the story of what happened on the night of that one particular adopted child’s birth, it doesn’t capture our story the way I would like.
+Keep in mind also that the type of adoption that took place (example: international vs. domestic vs. foster care) vary tremendously from each other.
+So finding a good children’s book for an adopted child is really no easy task.

 With that said I’d like to give a shout out to a new children’s book sent to me by Blue Slip Media (to be released on April 25) called Wonderful You by Lauren McLaughlin.
 This story resonated with me because the focus of the book centers around the concept of an open adoption where a birthmother searches for and selects the parents for her unborn child.

 The moment I opened up the cover of the book I was intrigued by the bright and vibrant colors.
 As an artist I appreciate good artwork and the illustrations by Meilo So are truly beautifully done.
 Each page is its own masterpiece.